 The PADI Scuba Diver course consists of three main phases:

-- Knowledge Development (online, independent study or in a classroom) to understand basic principles of scuba diving – just the first three of five sections of the Open Water Diver course.
+- Knowledge Development (eLearning, independent study or in a classroom) to understand basic principles of scuba diving - just the first three of five sections of the Open Water Diver course.

 - Confined Water Dives to learn basic scuba skills - just the first three of five dives of the Open Water Diver course